Westchester Drug Lawyer

 - For defendants who are eligible, between arraignment and a plea they may request an evaluation for diversion to drug court.

 - Drug court staff interviews and evaluates the defendant to make sure they are eligible.

 - The evaluation is sent to the court, the prosecutor, and defense counsel.

 - The court will then decide whether the diversion program is applicable.

 - If accepted into diversion, there will be a written agreement outlining the terms of the defendant’s involvement in drug court.

-- The defendant will often be required to enter an initial plea of guilty for the court to use as leverage to make sure the drug court program is completed.
+- The defendant will be required to enter an initial plea of guilty, to at least one charge, for the court to use as leverage to make sure the drug court program is completed.